jhuang314/poketrade/Implementation.md

 - **Goal:** Create the core logic that finds potential trades.
 - **Steps:**
-  1. Create the protected API route `pages/api/matches.js`.
+  1. Create the protected API route `app/api/matches/route.ts`.
-  2. Inside the function, implement a simple in-memory cache for the `cards.json` data to avoid re-fetching on every call.
+  2. Inside the `GET` route handler, implement a simple in-memory cache for the `cards.json` data to avoid re-fetching on every call.
-  3. Get the current user's ID.
+  3. Get the current user's session using a server-side Supabase client.
   4. Fetch the user's wishlist and tradelist.
   5. Construct a SQL query to find potential matches.
 This is the most complex query.
 A simplified approach would be:
       - Find all users (B) who want a card that the current user (A) has on their tradelist.